-● To restore camera sound if you have accidentally deactivated it (by holding the <DISP.> button down while turning the camera on), press the <MENU> button and choose [Mute] on the [Ŷ↑] tab, and then press the <<>> buttons to choose [Off].
+To restore camera sound if you have accidentally deactivated it (by holding the <DISP.> button down while turning the camera on), press the <MENU> button and choose [Mute] on the [Y†] tab, and then press the <<>>> buttons to choose [Off].

 - A flashing [Q] icon warns that images are more likely to be blurred by camera shake.
 In this case, mount the camera on a tripod or take other measures to keep it still. - If your shots are dark despite the flash firing, move closer to the subject.
-For details on the flash range, see "Specifications" (2203). - The subject may be too close if the camera only beeps once when you press the shutter button halfway.
-For details on the focusing range (shooting range), see "Specifications" (23). - To reduce red-eye and to assist in focusing, the lamp may be activated when shooting in low-light conditions. - A blinking [\$] icon displayed with the message [Charging the flash] when you attempt to shoot indicates that shooting is not possible until the flash has finished recharging.
+For details on the flash range, see "Specifications" (217). - The subject may be too close if the camera only beeps once when you press the shutter button halfway.
+For details on the focusing range (shooting range), see "Specifications" (217). - To reduce red-eye and to assist in focusing, the lamp may be activated when shooting in low-light conditions. - A blinking [\$] icon displayed when you attempt to shoot indicates that shooting is not possible until the flash has finished recharging.
 Shooting can resume as soon as the flash is ready, so either press the shutter button all the way down and wait, or release it and press it again.

-- Keep your fingers away from the microphone while shooting movies.
-Blocking the microphone may prevent audio from being recorded or may cause the recording to sound muffled. - Avoid touching camera controls other than the movie button when shooting movies, because sounds made by the camera will be recorded.
+Before shooting a movie, lower the flash with your finger.
+Be careful not to touch the microphone when shooting a movie.
+Leaving the flash raised, or blocking the microphone may prevent audio from being recorded or may cause the recording to sound muffled.

+Avoid touching camera controls other than the movie button when shooting movies, because sounds made by the camera will be recorded.